 We understand that it might seem that way, but the price you pay isn't for one day's work.
 It covers admin and meetings before and after the wedding as well as days of processing and retouching the photos before delivering them to you.
 Each wedding adds up to around 5-6 days work.
 And remember, it's wages for two people working.

 It also has to cover all of our expenses.
-This includes eye-watering photography equipment costs (we upgrade equipment every 3-4 years), insurance and PLI, website hosting, gallery hosting, software subscriptions, online storage, offline storage/hard drives, memory cards, custom USBs, photo prints, camera servicing costs, computers, software, office costs, travel costs, utilities, postage and packaging, and training and education (we often attend photography conferences and are not ashamed to say we're always learning new things).
+This includes eye-watering photography equipment costs (we upgrade equipment every 3-4 years), insurance and PLI, website hosting, gallery hosting, software subscriptions, online storage, offline storage/hard drives, memory cards, photo prints, camera servicing costs, computers, software, office costs, travel costs, utilities, postage and packaging, and training and education (we often attend photography conferences and are not ashamed to say we're always learning new things).

 Finally, HM government take their chunk in the form of taxes and National insurance.
 What's left is a justifiable but not excessive wage.